 As research continues into the ways young people learn, teachers are invited to gather at St. Paul's School to discuss the questions of why, how, and what in contemporary secondary education.
-The Penn/St. Paul’s Conference on Teaching and Learning will take place June 26 to July 1, 2016.
+The Penn/St. Paul’s Conference on Teaching and Learning will take place June 25 to June 30, 2017.
 The conference is hosted by St. Paul's School and the University of Pennsylvania Graduate School of Education.
-Participants will include teachers from the Penn Residency Master's in Teaching program, along with those from two outreach schools.
+Teachers and leaders of the conference include educators in the Penn Residency Master's in Teaching program, both from Penn and from member schools.
 The tuition cost to attend the conference is $1,200 per person.

-The conference will start by considering and reviewing the ideas of cognitive development, the neuroscience of education, backwards planning, and recursive learning.
-The focus will then shift to learner-centered teaching and measuring the effectiveness of learner-centered teaching practices.
+The conference will start by considering and reviewing the ideas of cognitive and adolescent development, backwards planning, and recursive learning.
+The focus will then shift to active learning practices and measuring their effectiveness.

 Two major emphases of the conference are creating material that teachers can use when they leave, and developing the habits of collaboration between teachers.

-- Learn the latest thinking in the areas of cognitive development,the neuroscience of education, backwards planning, recursive learning, and learner-centered teaching.
+- Learn the latest thinking in the areas of cognitive and adolescent development, backwards planning, recursive learning, and active learning teaching practices.

-- Measure the effectiveness of learner-centered teaching strategies.
+- Measure the effectiveness of active learning strategies.

 - Remember what it is like to be a full-time student, and how best to use these memories in teaching.

 - Encourage collaboration between teachers.

 - Value all forms of assessment and evaluation: teacher-to-student, student-to-teacher, teacher-to-teacher and student-to-student.